fomoshlo3/mslearn-develop-oop-csharp/Instructions/Labs/l2p2-lp3-m1-exercise-implement-base-derived-classes.md

     ```

     Notice that the `CheckingAccount` constructor calls the base class constructor using the `base` keyword.
 The constructor takes two parameters: `customerId` and `initialBalance`.
-It passes these parameters to the base class constructor along with the account type, which is "Checking".
+It passes these parameters to the base class constructor along with a string containing the account type, which is "Checking".

 1. Create derived classes for `SavingsAccount` and `MoneyMarketAccount`.